expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 2. Will it appreciate over time?
 Depreciation is generally not associated with store of value.
-However, this is a test every debt-backed, inflationary currency, including US Federal Reserve Notes, fails.
+However, this is a test every debt-backed, inflationary currency, including US Federal Reserve Notes, fails, at least as measured per unit of currency.

 3. What are the long-term technical risks of relying completely on the Internet as both system and database?
 The Internet is remarkably technically resilient, and